SFSU-Bethel-Instructional/mmul-omp-harness-instructional/README.md

 # Running the benchmarks

-When you run cmake, it generates three bash script files that you may use on Cori to run the test battery for HW4.
+When you run cmake, it generates three bash script files that you may use on Perlmutter to run the test battery for HW4.
 Some will require some modifications and customizations:

 ## Requesting specific  hardware performance counters